charlesyou999648/GAN-CIRCLE/README.md

 ## Citation

-If GAN-CIRCLE is useful for your research, please consider citing:
+If GAN-CIRCLE is useful for your research, please consider citing this work:

 ```shell
 @article{article,